WaviestBalloon/WavyArch/README.md

 Bash script I use after a fresh installation of Arch to setup my applications and environment.

 > **Note**:
-> This script has been configured to work with the `linux-zen` kernel and not the normal Linux kernel!
-Although you can use it without the Zen kernel, some applications might not work.
+> This script has been configured to work with the `linux-zen` kernel.
+You may encounter issues

 ### Usage